haenelt/awesome-rds/README.md

 ## Installation

-For installation, [Node.js](https://nodejs.org/en/) needs to be installed.
-To install this project, clone the repository and run the following line from the directory in which the repository was clones
+To install this project, clone the repository and run the following line from the directory in which the repository was cloned

 ```bash
 npm ci
 ```

-After the installation of all node modules, you can run the project with `npm start`.
+This installs all necessary node modules in the project directory.
+Note that you need an installation of [Node.js](https://nodejs.org/en/) on your system for this to work.
+After installation, you can run the project with `npm start`.

 ## References